Directory of services to help households with energy costs

 - problems with the provision and supply of electricity or gas

 - payment difficulties leading to disconnection of your energy supply.

 This is an independent, free service available to domestic and business customers.

 Free energy efficiency measures

-South Australian households may be able to receive energy efficiency support from energy retailers under the Retailer Energy Efficiency Scheme (REES).
-Common activities include installing water saving shower heads, to save on water heating costs, or energy efficient light globes.
+South Australian households may be able to receive energy efficiency support from energy retailers under the Retailer Energy Productivity Scheme (REPS).
+Common activities include installing water-saving shower heads, to save on water heating costs, or energy efficient light globes.

-Contact any of the REES obliged retailers to find out what energy efficiency offers may be available.
+Contact any of the REPS obliged retailers to find out what energy efficiency offers may be available.

 Help with managing money and bills